Orange Is the New Yellow: Plot

 They soon arrive back home, where Bart and Lisa become overly attached to her and the entire family ends up hugging inside the closet.

+Production

+This is the first episode written by Eric Horsted, who had previously written for creator Matt Groening's television series Futurama.
+Guest animator Michał Socha directed his second couch gag for this episode.
+He directed his first couch gag for the twenty-fifth season episode "What to Expect When Bart's Expecting."

 Reception

 "Orange Is the New Yellow" scored a 1.1 rating and was watched by 2.54 million viewers, making it the second most watched show on Fox that night after Family Guy.

 Dennis Perkins of The A.V.
 Club gave the episode a C+, stating, "'Orange Is the New Yellow' is...nondescript?
 Perfunctory?
 Fine?
 It’s fine.
 It’s got a laugh or two around the fringes...There’s a satirical edge to the whole 'overprotected children' angle that clearly engaged the writers room a bit (the episode is the first credited to Futurama vet Eric Horsted)...But the idea that Springfield’s justice system would overreact by pulling guns on Marge and sending her to prison is just plausible enough to be upsetting...And there’s a reliable number of offbeat gags throughout to make this an unassumingly pleasant way to kill a half-hour."

+Tony Sokol of Den of Geek gave the episode 3 out of 5 stars.
+He said the episode was mediocre but expected more for a season finale.

+Jesse Schedeen of IGN gave the episode a 6.8 out of 10.
+He felt the episode was too similar to the fourth season episode "Marge in Chains."